Native American History & Culture in Parks

 Honoring Communities of Indigenous Peoples

-National parks share stories of generations of Indigenous peoples, including Native American, Alaska Native, and Native Hawaiian, both historically and present day.
+National parks share stories of Indigenous peoples, including Native American, Alaska Native, and Native Hawaiian, both historically and present day.
 Most, if not all, of the lands in today’s national parks were once home to Indigenous peoples.
 From Sleeping Bear Dunes National Lakeshore to Hawai'i Volcanoes National Park and Navajo National Monument, our national parks preserve, protect, and honor the historic and present stories of the communities tied to these lands.

 NPF uses the language Indigenous peoples, Native American, Alaska Native, and Native Hawaiian.
 While the intent is to honor inclusivity and be representative of various ways that people identify, we recognize that this language does not account for all identities.
 We recognize the importance of and need for specificity in reference to distinct communities.